DangerOnTheRanger/maniwani/README.md

 ### With Docker - production image and environment

-It is also possible through `docker-compose` to spin up an environment very similar to what one might use in production for Maniwani (uWSGI in addition to Postgres and Minio), though for the time being this setup is Linux-only and requires `docker-compose`.
+It is also possible through `docker-compose` to spin up an environment very similar to what one might use in production for Maniwani (uWSGI in addition to Postgres, Redis, and Minio), though for the time being this setup is Linux-only and requires `docker-compose`.
 In this directory, type: